wangyu-/udp2raw/README.md

 # Udp2raw-tunnel
 ![image0](images/image0.PNG)

-A Tunnel which tunnels UDP via FakeTCP/UDP/ICMP Traffic by using Raw Socket, helps you Bypass UDP FireWalls(or Unstable UDP Environment).
+A Tunnel which turns UDP Traffic into FakeTCP/UDP/ICMP Traffic by using Raw Socket, helps you Bypass UDP FireWalls(or Unstable UDP Environment).
 Its Encrypted, Anti-Replay and Multiplexed.
 It also acts as a Connection Stabilizer.

 It can tunnel any traffic when used together with a UDP-based VPN(such as OpenVPN).Check [this link](https://github.com/wangyu-/udp2raw-tunnel#tunneling-any-traffic-via-raw-traffic-by-using-udp2raw-openvpn) for more info.